berkley4/ungoogled-chromium-debian/.github/README.md

 Uncomment the runtime flag in /etc/chromium.d/google-translate to enable.

-___Profile Guided Optimisation (PGO)___
+___Chromecast___

-To build with PGO, instead of running debian/rules setup, run the following :-
+To build with chromecast enabled, instead of running debian/rules setup, run the following :-

-debian/rules setup_pgo
+debian/rules setup_cast

-If you want both google translate and PGO enabled, run the following :-
+If you want both google translate and chromecast enabled, run the following :-

-debian/rules setup_pgo_translate
+debian/rules setup_cast_translate

 - - - -